Whimsy Stick

 A flirt pole engages the predatory motor pattern every herding dog’s brain is wired to complete: eye, stalk, chase, capture, win.
 A 2024 study in Applied Animal Behaviour Science proposed the first formal ethogram for this predatory sequence in domestic dogs, confirming what trainers have observed for decades: dogs progress through distinct functional phases of searching, approaching, chasing, and capturing.

 Herding breeds were selectively shaped across generations to run this sequence all day.
-According to the American Kennel Club’s herding group overview, all breeds in the group share an instinctual ability to control the movement of other animals, and that instinct is so strong it often manifests as herding family members, especially children.
+Per the American Kennel Club herding group overview, all breeds in the group share an instinctual ability to control the movement of other animals.
+That instinct is so strong it often manifests as herding family members, especially children.
 When the sequence has no legitimate target, the drive leaks out as behavior problems.

 Heel nipping children and guests